-- (i) Rules for the Classification of Ships or other special units; - (ii) Complementary Rules containing the requirements for product, plant, system and other certification or containing the requirements for the assignment of additional class notations; - (iii) Rules for the application of statutory rules, containing the rules to perform the duties delegated by Administrations; - (iv) Guides to carry out particular activities connected with Services; - (v) Any other technical document, as for example rule variations or interpretations. - "Services" means the activities described in Article 1 below, rendered by the Society upon request made by or on behalf of the Interested Party. - "Ship" means ships, boats, craft and other special units, as for example offshore structures, floating units and underwater craft. - "Society" or "TASNEEF" means Tasneef and/or all the companies in the Tasneef Group which provide the Services. - "Surveyor" means technical staff acting on behalf of the Society in performing the Services.
+- (i) Rules for the Classification of Ships or other special units. - (ii) Complementary Rules containing the requirements for product, plant, system and other certification or containing the requirements for the assignment of additional class notations; - (iii) Rules for the application of statutory rules, containing the rules to perform the duties delegated by Administrations. - (iv) Guides to carry out particular activities connected with Services; - (v) Any other technical document, for example, rule variations or interpretations.

+"Services" means the activities described in paragraph 1 below, rendered by the Society upon request made by or on behalf of the Interested Party.

+"Ship" means ships, boats, craft and other special units, for example, offshore structures, floating units and underwater craft.

+"Society" or "TASNEEF" means TASNEEF Maritime

+"Surveyor" means technical staff acting on behalf of the Society in performing the Services.